Blind-Gallery/BG-Academy/ui/README.md

 $ yarn install

 # serve with hot reload at localhost:3000
+Note:
+  The --env=dev flag is used to specify the environment configuration for development mode.
+While infisical defaults to the dev environment.
+Others values are staging and production.

 $ infisical run --env=dev --path=/ui yarn dev

 # build for production and launch server